Malaria: Liver dysfunction

 Liver dysfunction as a result of malaria is uncommon and usually only occurs in those with another liver condition such as viral hepatitis or chronic liver disease.
 The syndrome is sometimes called malarial hepatitis.
 While it has been considered a rare occurrence, malarial hepatopathy has seen an increase, particularly in Southeast Asia and India.
 Liver compromise in people with malaria correlates with a greater likelihood of complications and death.

+Effects on vaccine response

+Malaria infection affects the immune responses following vaccination for various diseases.
+For example, malaria suppresses immune responses to polysaccharide vaccines.
+A potential solution is to give curative treatment before vaccination in areas where malaria is present.

 Diagnosis

 Due to the non-specific nature of malaria symptoms, diagnosis is typically suspected based on symptoms and travel history, then confirmed with a laboratory test to detect the presence of the parasite in the blood (parasitological test).
 In areas where malaria is common, the World Health Organization (WHO) recommends clinicians suspect malaria in any person who reports having fevers, or who has a current temperature above 37.5 °C without any other obvious cause.
 Malaria should be suspected in children with signs of anemia: pale palms or a laboratory test showing hemoglobin levels below 8 grams per deciliter of blood.
 In areas of the world with little to no malaria, the WHO recommends only testing people with possible exposure to malaria (typically travel to a malaria-endemic area) and unexplained fever.

+In sub-Saharan Africa, testing is low, with only about one in four (28%) of children with a fever receiving medical advice or a rapid diagnostic test in 2021.
+There was a 10-percentage point gap in testing between the richest and the poorest children (33% vs 23%).
+Additionally, a greater proportion of children in Eastern and Southern Africa (36%) were tested than in West and Central Africa (21%).
+According to UNICEF, 61% of children with a fever were taken for advice or treatment from a health facility or provider in 2021.
+Disparities are also observed by wealth, with an 18 percentage point difference in care-seeking behaviour between children in the richest (71%) and the poorest (53%) households.